+A walking trail(s) shall be constructed throughout the entire Redevelopment Area, connecting the Glen Alpin Cultural District, the McAlpin Gardens District, and the Senior Living District to each other as well as provide the opportunity to connect with the Jockey Hollow section of the Morristown National Historical Park (see map entitled "Proposed Open Space Trail System").
+This Plan notes that any trail connection with Jockey Hollow will need to be coordinated with, and approved by the Park Service.

+Township of Harding, Morris County, New Jersey | Glen Alpin/Hurstmont Redevelopment Plan

-- A walking trail shall be constructed throughout the Area, connecting the Glen Alpin Cultural Center District and Senior Living District with the Jockey Hollow section of the Morristown National Historical Park (see opposite map). - The walking trail shall also connect to Block 27 Lot 3.01, commonly referred to as the "Eggert property," via the rear portion of the Senior Living District.
-The Eggert property is a Township-owned parcel located directly north of the Redevelopment Area and is preserved as open space. - Public parking shall be permitted on the Glen Alpin property for users of the trail connecting to Jockey Hollow Morristown National Historical Park.
+- The walking trail shall also connect to Block 27 Lot 3.01, commonly referred to as the "Eggert Property," via the rear portion of the Senior Living District.
+The Eggert Property is a Township-owned parcel located directly north of the Redevelopment Area and is preserved as open space. - In accordance with the diversion and disposal process, the trail shall extend into the Glen Alpin Cultural District and traverse southwest toward Tempe Wick Road, as depicted in the Proposed Open Space Trail System Map. - The trail shall incorporate the historic gardens within the McAlpin Gardens District, as discussed further in Part 2A of this Land Use Plan. - Developers of the Glen Alpin Cultural District and McAlpin Gardens District shall coordinate with the Township and/or County regarding the design and implementation of trail markers. - Public parking shall be permitted in the Glen Alpin Cultural District for users of this public trail.